dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

 In general, compiler warnings aren't less severe than errors--they are simply <em>more ambiguous</em>.
 The compiler isn't sure whether a signed/unsigned comparison is evidence of logic mistakes, or is perfectly harmless.
 So it warns you, and lets you decide.

 Warnings are evidence that the compiler needs to know more about your <em>intent</em>.
-(Does this sound like the "<a title="Lacunas Everywhere" href="../../../2014/07/16/lacunas-everywhere/">lacuna humana</a>" that I have been <a title="Thoughts On Bridging the “Lacuna Humana”" href="../../../2014/07/21/bridging-the-lacuna-humana/">harping</a> on lately?)
+(Does this sound like the "<a title="Lacunas Everywhere" href="bridging-the-lacuna-humana.md">harping</a> on lately?)

 <strong>Messy ways to answer</strong>